-This page provides a quick introduction to Moodle, a LMS Learning Management System) at UMass Amherst used to deliver course content and host online learning activities.
+This page provides a quick introduction to Moodle in the Cloud, a Learning Management System (LMS) at UMass Amherst used to deliver course content and host online learning activities.

 Log In and Log Out of Moodle

 In your web browser, navigate to Moodle: